225-201-Great Vocals

 Writer/Composer: Andrew Lloyd Webber (1983)

 This English songstress has captivated audiences with her recordings and in the Musical Theater for decades, from the mid 1960s to well into the 2010s.
 She has dazzled multitudes as a central figure in numerous London and Broadway theater performances.
 Her ability to phrase and emotionally vocalize every nuance that’s required in dramatic musical roles has made her one of the most respected and sought-after theatrical actresses, and her many soprano interpretations are considered among the best ever by her peers and critics.
-This is the second entry for this song on our list, and she is…Mesmerizing!
+Many prefer Betty Buckley’s version, but this is the 2nd entry for this song on our list, and Elaine’s version is likewise…Mesmerizing!

 217. LUCKENBACH TEXAS (Back to the Basics of Love) (1977)